kcudding/ecotheory.github.io/teach/density-dependent.md

 $$N_{t+1} = \lambda N_t = N_t(1+r_d) = N_t+r_dN_t$$

-Now we can try to incorporate density-dependence into that proportional change $r_dN_t$.
+Now we can try to incorporate density dependence into that proportional change $r_dN_t$.
 We use $\alpha$ to represent this negative effect on population growth.
 As a result, $r_d(1- \alpha N_t)$ becomes the new per capita growth increment rate.

 And our population growth equation becomes: